 The Energy Production and Infrastructure Center (EPIC) at UNC Charlotte was formed in response to the need from industry to supply highly trained engineers qualified to meet the demands of the energy industry – through traditional and continuing education, and provide sustainable support the Carolina energy industry by increasing capacity and support for applied research.
 EPIC is a highly collaborative industry/education partnership that produces a technical workforce, advancements in technology for the global energy industry while supporting the Carolinas' multi-state economic and energy security.

-The energy industry faces a workforce crisis just as there is a need to build new energy facilities and UNC Charlotte has a history of supplying professional talent to energy and engineering firms.
-An ample energy supply and well-trained professional workforce are foundations for economic development and the Charlotte Region is an energy expertise hub that can become more vibrant through EPIC.
+The energy industry faces a workforce crisis just as there is a need to build new energy facilities, and UNC Charlotte has a history of supplying professional talent to energy and engineering firms.
+An ample energy supply and well-trained professional workforce are foundations for economic development, and the Charlotte Region is an energy expertise hub that can become more vibrant through EPIC.
 "EPIC is about regional growth and advancement in the energy industry," said Dr. Steve Patterson, a distinguished professor in the Lee College of Engineering.
 "Clearly, one strength of EPIC is the outstanding energy engineering assets of the region in which we live."

 "The U.S. will be rebuilding its energy infrastructure in the near future," Little said.
 "The pipeline of talent for this effort will come from our educational system.
 EPIC is a great opportunity for strengthening this educational system, and we're very interested in providing our support and guidance to make it successful."

 The EPIC board is working with the Lee College of Engineering to create programs that go beyond just technical skills, Little said.
-"We need to emphasize skills outside of engineering, such as project management, collaborative teamwork, risk analysis and leadership.
+"We need to emphasize skills outside of engineering, such as project management, collaborative teamwork, risk analysis, and leadership.
 We want to see a balanced portfolio of skills."

 Feeling social?
-Follow us on Facebook, Twitter and Linkedin
+Follow us on Facebook, Twitter, and Linkedin